| | | | |

 Ever wanted to design your own crochet sweater or dress but don’t have a clue where to start?
 Well this post is that place!

-This post will give you a simple overview the process I use to design crochet clothes.
+This guide will give you a simple overview the process I use to design crochet clothes.
 I’ve focused on crochet garments but if you’re not quite there yet, then you can take the same principles and apply them to any crochet project.
-So feel free to start with a blanket or cowl or something you feel comfortable with.
+So feel free to start with a blanket (with the help of my blanket size guide) or cowl or something you feel comfortable with.

 So if you choose work a different way, that’s totally fine.
 Take what serves you and leave the rest!